Generalized Scattering Matrix Framework for Modeling Implantable Antennas in Multilayered Spherical Media: Abstract

 \section{Abstract}

-This paper presents a unified and efficient framework for analyzing antennas embedded in spherically stratified media---a model broadly applicable to implantable antennas in biomedical systems and radome-enclosed antennas in engineering applications.
-The proposed method decouples the modeling of the antenna and its surrounding medium by combining the antenna's free-space generalized scattering matrix (GSM) with a set of extended spherical scattering operators (SSOs) that rigorously capture the electromagnetic interactions with multilayered spherical environments.
-This decoupling enables rapid reevaluation under arbitrary material variations without re-simulating the antenna, offering substantial computational advantages over traditional dyadic Green's function (DGF)-based MoM approaches.
-The framework supports a wide range of spherical media, including radially inhomogeneous and uniaxially anisotropic layers.
-Extensive case studies demonstrate excellent agreement with full-wave and DGF-based solutions, confirming the method's accuracy, generality, and scalability.
-Code implementations are provided to facilitate adoption and future development.
+This paper presents a unified and computationally efficient framework for modeling antennas embedded in spherically stratified media, applicable to implantable biomedical antennas and radome-enclosed systems.
+The method separates the characterization of the radiator from that of the surrounding medium by combining the antenna's free-space generalized scattering matrix (GSM) with a set of extended spherical scattering operators (SSOs).
+This decoupling enables rapid reevaluation under arbitrary changes of the spherical medium without re-simulating the antenna, yielding orders-of-magnitude speedups over traditional DGF-based MoM approaches.
+The SSO formulation accommodates multilayer, radially inhomogeneous, and radially uniaxial anisotropic profiles, and the GSM can be obtained from diverse numerical solvers or far-field data, supporting array-level synthesis and measurement-driven modeling.
+Extensive examples confirm excellent agreement with full-wave and DGF-based solutions, demonstrating the accuracy, generality, and practical versatility of the proposed framework.